-A: The City of Portland estimates that the Arts Education and Access Fund will raise $12.2 million annually starting in 2014, but somewhat less (around $8.9 million) the first year (2013).
+A: The City of Portland estimates that the Arts Education and Access Fund will raise $10 million annually by 2015.

 Q: How and when will the money be collected?

 A: The tax is effective beginning with the 2012 tax year.
 Individuals will file a tax return at the same time that federal and state taxes are due.
-The first payment – by mail or online – is due May 15, 2013, and RACC will receive some of the initial proceeds in October, 2013.
 The City’s Revenue Bureau oversees this process and manages all collections.
 Visit www.artstax.net for more information.

 Q: Will there be oversight of these funds?

 Yes.
 School districts and RACC will undergo annual independent audits.
 Also, an Independent Citizen Oversight committee, representative of the City’s diverse communities, has been established to annually review Fund expenditures and report the impacts to the public.
 The Citizen Oversight Committee meetings and minutes are posted at http://www.portlandoregon.gov/revenue/60089.

 Q: How will the money be dispersed?

-A: Based on the City’s Revenue Bureau annual net revenue projection of $12.2M and 2011-2012 public school enrollment and teacher salary data, the Arts Education and Access Fund will be distributed as follows:
+A: Based on the City’s Revenue Bureau annual revenue projection of $10 million, the Arts Education and Access Fund will be distributed approximately as follows:

-By the summer of 2014, RACC should receive an estimated $5.4 million/year from this fund, to be invested accordingly:
+By 2015, RACC should receive an estimated $2.8 million/year from this fund, to be invested accordingly:

-- $1.4 million for “access grants” to schools and arts organizations that provide arts programming for K-12 students and underserved residents
+- $125,000 for “access grants” to schools and arts organizations that provide arts programming for K-12 students and underserved residents

 Distribution amounts will shift annually based on the net revenue of the fund and the cost of funding one certified arts teacher for every 500 elementary school students.